DataScientest-Studio/Template_MLOps_classification_e-commerce/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
+    │   ├── models
     │   │   └── train_model.py
-    │   │
-    │   ├── visualization  <- Scripts to create exploratory and results oriented visualizations │   │   └── visualize.py
     │   └── config         <- Describe the parameters used in train_model.py and predict_model.py

 --------

+Once you have downloaded the github repo :
+Open the anaconda powershell on the root of the project conda create -n "Rakuten-project"    <- It will create your conda environnement conda install pip                    <- May be optional pip install -r requirements.txt      <- It will install the required packages python src/data/import_raw_data.py   <- It will import the data on data/raw/ python src/data/make_dataset.py      <- It will copy the raw dataset and paste it on data/processed/ python src/main.py                   <- It will train the models on the dataset and save them in models/ python src/predict.py                <- It will use the trained models to make a prediction (of the prdtypecode) on the files that are in data/external/
+                                        The predictions are saved in data/external/ as 'predictions.json'

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
+python make_dataset.py "../../data/raw" "../../data/processed"